-Preliminary Proposal Bypass: An invited full proposal that a panel ranks in the top category (e.g., High Priority), but that is not recommended for funding may exercise a one-time bypass of the preliminary proposal stage of the next review cycle and be submitted as an invited full proposal at the next full proposal deadline, using the original preliminary proposal number.
-The bypass submission counts as 1 against the limit of 2 preliminary proposal submissions for each PI, co-PI, and lead senior investigator of a subaward at the bypassed stage; the lead PI must notify the managing program officer of intent to exercise the bypass before the bypassed preliminary proposal deadline.
+Preliminary Proposal Bypass: A proposal that a panel ranks in the top category at the full proposal stage (e.g., High Priority), but that is not recommended by the program for funding may exercise a one-time bypass of the preliminary proposal stage of the next review cycle and be submitted as an invited full proposal at the next full proposal deadline, using the original preliminary proposal number.
+The bypass submission counts as 1 against the limit of 2 preliminary proposal submissions for each PI, co-PI, and lead senior investigator of a subaward at the bypassed stage.
+The lead PI must notify the managing program officer of intent to exercise the bypass before the next preliminary proposal deadline and confirm this by submission of a new Consolidated Personnel List, using the original preliminary proposal number, for the bypassed deadline.
 The option to exercise a bypass is limited to the preliminary proposal deadline immediately following the invited full proposal review and may not be deferred.
+Submitters exercising a bypass must follow the full proposal submission instructions in the most current version of this solicitation.